Our Fitness Guides are crafted to help busy working women find their strength—physical and beyond

 I’ve more than doubled my compensation over the last eight years.
 Not because I got any smarter or savvier—but because I got fit.
-Does the very idea of “fitness” make you audibly groan?
+Does the very idea of “fitness” make you feel guilty and uncomfortable, roll your eyes, or even audibly groan?
 Yeah, I hear you.
-Before I make my insanely compelling argument that will totally convince you to get a gym membership, join ClassPass, or whatever, you should know—I wasn’t always the “fitness” type.
-But here’s what changed.
+Before I make my case about the importance of workouts as a key ingredient of your total career journey and developing your personal brand, you should know that for decades I was the antithesis of a fitness freak.
+In fact, you could say I even prided myself on my laziness.
+Here’s how that all changed.

 On New Year’s Eve 2009, I was with a couple of my best girlfriends and their families when our electricity went out.
 The mishap made for the perfect winter holiday night in Boston, with charades and board games with our kids by candlelight, followed by a group New Year’s resolution share.